sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 page.getByText('cook pizza');
 ```

-**Note:** text locators are partial and case-insensitive by default which makes them more resilient to small tweaks and changes in the content.
-For an exact match, use the `exact` opiton: `page.getByText('Cook pizza!', {exact: true});`.
+**Note:** Text locators are partial and case-insensitive by default, which makes them more resilient to small tweaks and changes in the content.
+For an exact match, use the `exact` option: `page.getByText('Cook pizza!', {exact: true})`.

-Or, the best method, query it by its ARIA role and label:
+Or, the best method is to query it by its ARIA role and label:

 ```jsx
 page.getByRole('button', { name: 'cook pizza' });